Mobutu Sese Seko: One-man rule

-Space program
+Patronage of German private aeronautics in Zaire

 In the late 1970s, the West Germany company OTRAG was developing a program to send peaceful satellites into space at lower costs, but a 1954 amendment to the Treaty of Brussels prevented them from developing and launching missiles in Germany.
 As a result, they paid Mobutu $130 million to develop their program in Zaire.
 In a 1978 agreement with OTRAG, Mobutu gave the company a 25-year rented plot of land in Zaire.
 The first rocket, OTRAG-1, was launched on 18 May 1977, while Mobutu watched from a distance.
 The rocket took off successfully, but shortly afterwards fell and crashed back down to the ground.

 By 6 June 1978, two more rockets had been launched and crashed in Zaire.
 Nevertheless, Mobutu continued to promote the program, stating that 200 Zairians were employed by the project and the country would receive royalties from future rocket sales.
 Two years after the launch of the first rocket, the Soviet Union alleged that former Nazi scientists were involved with OTRAG, and became convinced that the company was secretly gathering military intelligence.
 Mobutu succumbed to Soviet pressure, ended the program, and cut ties with OTRAG.